lorypelli/trslate/README.md

 }
 ```

-this function accept one paramether, the language and it checks if the translation in that language was provided, it returns a boolean
+this function accept one paramether, the language and it checks if the translation in that language was provided, it returns a boolean.